Show By States

 United States Marriage Laws

-Here’s a summary of each state’s laws regarding premarital procedures, including blood tests, marriage license fees, waiting periods before marriage, and the like.
-Because state laws in this area have been changing rapidly — many states have recently eliminated blood tests and or physical exams.
+Here’s a summary of each state’s marriage law procedure, including premarital blood tests and waiting periods before marriage, and the like.
+Because state marriage laws in this area have been changing rapidly — many states have recently eliminated blood tests and or physical exams.
 You should check with your county marriage license bureau office, county clerk’s, city clerk’s, or town clerk’s office before making any wedding or travel plans.

 The Marriage License requirements for applicants to marry vary from state to state.
 Although there are differences between the requirements in the various states, a marriage between two spouses performed in one state must be recognized by every other state under the Full Faith and Credit Clause of the United States Constitution.

 A marriage license issued by the county clerk or clerk of the court (along with payment of a fee).